Human Research Protection Program

 Reviews research determined to be exempt from IRB review and that involves PHI

-For more information, and for a copy of Ohio States’s assurance, go to OSU Federalwide Assurance.
+For more information, and for a copy of Ohio States’s assurance, see Ohio State Federalwide Assurance.